 d.
 Arbitrary Arrest or Detention

-The law provides for bail, and bail was widely used.
+The law provides for recognizance, bail, and house arrest, and these measures were widely used.

 e.
 Denial of Fair Public Trial

-Defendants are presumed innocent and are allowed ample time to prepare a defense.
-All court hearings are public except for cases involving national security, endangerment of public morals, and the privacy of juvenile defendants.
-There are no juries.
-In cases involving serious crimes, the professional judge is joined by two lay judges.
-If a crime may entail imprisonment for more than 15 years, two professional judges and three lay judges hear the case.
-In such circumstances, verdicts are determined by majority vote Defendants have the right to be present at their trials.
-A defense attorney is mandatory if the alleged crime carries a punishment of 10 or more years in prison for juveniles, foreigners, persons with mental or physical disabilities, or for trials conducted in the absence of the accused.
-Defendants have the right to confront witnesses, to examine evidence, and to present their own witnesses and evidence.
+In cases involving serious crimes, two nonprofessional judges join a professional judge.
+If a crime carries a sentence of more than 15 years’ imprisonment, two professional judges and three lay judges hear the case.
+In such circumstances a majority vote determines verdicts.
+The constitution and the law give defendants the right to an attorney, provided at public expense for those who cannot afford to pay for one.
+A defense attorney is mandatory if the alleged crime carries a possible punishment of 10 or more years in prison; if the defendant is a juvenile, foreigner, or person with mental or physical disabilities; or if the accused is absent.
+Defendants have the right to be present at their trials and can demand a retrial if they were convicted in absentia, unless they were evading justice at the time of the first trial.
+Defendants have the right to confront witnesses, examine evidence, and present their own witnesses and evidence.
+Defendants are not compelled to testify or confess guilt.
 The law provides for the right of appeal, which was widely used.
-Trial procedures apply equally to all citizens.

 There were no reports of political prisoners or detainees.